Sealed Source Leak Testing Step By Step Guide

 1. Gather Your Equipment To conduct a leak test, you’ll need:

-• Appropriate personal protective equipment (PPE), such as disposable gloves.
+• Appropriate personal protective equipment (PPE), such as disposable gloves

-• Proper dosimetry if available and/or required by your license.
+• Proper dosimetry if available and/or required by your license

-• Leak test documentation form
+• Online leak test documentation form

-1. Identify the Source Before testing, record the source details on the leak test form:
+2. Identify the Source Before testing, record the source details on the leak test form:

-• Serial number and isotope
+• Serial ID number and isotope

-1. Perform the Wipe Test Using a swab from your leak test kit, carefully wipe the area where the sealed source is housed.
+• Using a swab from your leak test kit, carefully wipe the area where the sealed source is housed.
 Pay close attention to:

-1. Secure Sample and Send for Analysis Place the swab in the zip close bag without permitting the swab to touch the outside of the bag and then seal it properly.
+• Place the swab in the zip close bag without permitting the swab to touch the outside of the bag and then seal it properly.
+Record all required information on the online Leak Test Data Sheet.

 • Multiple test kits may be placed in a larger envelope for mailing.

-1. Interpret the Results The analysis will determine if radioactive material above regulatory limits is present.
+5. Interpret the Results The analysis will determine if radioactive material above regulatory limits is present.
 If the results indicate contamination:

 • Immediately remove the sealed source from use